Seattle 11, Chicago White Sox 10 | Federal News Network

 |3

-Herrera pitched to 1 batters in the 8th, Fry pitched to 1 batters in the 8th, Narváez pitched to 0 batters in the 8th
+Herrera pitched to 1 batter in the 8th, Fry pitched to 1 batter in the 8th.

 Umpires_Home, Alex Tosi; First, Marvin Hudson; Second, Quinn Wolcott; Third, Adrian Johnson.